Top 5 Small Business Mistakes That Could Ruin Your Success

 Utilizing Social Media

-Social media isn’t just for selfies and cat videos.
-It’s a powerful marketing tool that allows you to engage with your customers, promote your products, and build your brand.
+Social media is more than selfies and cat videos.
+“It is a formidable marketing tool that enables you to connect with your customers or prospects and promote your products and help build your brand.

-Your brand identity is what sets you apart from the competition.
-It’s your logo, your colors, your voice, and your values.
-A strong brand identity helps customers recognize and remember you.
+Brand Identity is what differentiates you from your competition.
+It’s your logo and your colors, your voice and your values.
+This is where your brand identity helps you become recognizable and memorable for your customers.

 5. Overlooking Customer Feedback